hypothe/ARP_headers/docs/algorithms_explained.md

 1. If we’re the new turn leader…
 2. We have to create a new message_t, and initialize it
 3. Set our ID in the fields ID and TurnLeader
-4. Mark as visited all the unavailable nodes (a simple loop, see addresstable.h for retrieving the ‘available’ flag) and ourselves.
+4. Mark as visited all the unavailable nodes (a simple loop, see addresstable.h for retrieving the ‘available’ flag) and ourselves. *also*
+	*mark yourself as visited*; in this way, it's sufficient for the player to call *msg_all_visisted()* for understanding if it is teh last node or not.
 5. Randomly select the node to which to send the message to (*msg_rand(...)*)
 6. Now we are ready to start the turn. we first fill the sending time, then read the generated value directly from the data structure, and save it; it will be useful to you for computing the bandwidth, since it's the time in which the first